TOmorrowarc1/ClassSelectionSystem/README.md

 The operations and the priviledge requiring at least are as follows:
 1. Account System:
    1. Register[Monitor]: create a new account and set its name, identity and initial password.
-The name and password should be [a-zA-Z0-9_]* in 10 words, and temporarily the identity includes the user's previledge and class it is in.
+The name and password should be [a-zA-Z0-9_]* in 10 words, and temporarily the identity includes the user's privilege and class it is in.
    2. Remove[Monitor]: erase a account from the whole system, actually behaving as enforcing the user to log out immediately and have no ability to come back.
    3. LogIn[Student]: use account and password to log into the system.